The 15 Best Japanese Restaurants In Sydney

 Location: 38-52 Waterloo St, Surry Hills, NSW 2010 Ph: (02) 9698 2797

-Serving fresh fish nigiri, baby rolls, and a variety of hot dishes consisting of tofu and eggplant for vegans and tuna and teriyaki beef on the grill, Izakaya Fujiyama serves great samples of traditional cuisine.
+Serving fresh Fish Nigiri, baby rolls, and a variety of hot dishes consisting of Tofu and Eggplant for Vegans and Tuna and Teriyaki Beef on the grill, Izakaya Fujiyama creates interesting spins on traditional cuisine.
+Give the Truffle Oil Edamame a go and you’ll see what we mean.

 On the hunt for a tipple with a view?
 These are our favourite Rooftop Bars in Sydney